-St. Joan of Arc typically has between 300 and 350 students, and offers education programs in prekindergarten, kindergarten and grades 1-8.
+St. Joan of Arc typically has approximately 380 students, and offers education programs in prekindergarten, kindergarten and grades 1-8.

 St. Joan of Arc has both an afternoon and a morning prekindergarten for students ages three and four.
 It is important to note that prekindergarten is a The Prekindergarten Program is a developmentally-appropriate early childhood education program for three and four-year-old children funded by the Ministry of Education.
 Entrance into the program is based upon an on-site intake meeting where the parents are asked about socialization, language and communication, physical development and family dynamics in relationship to their child.
 Then, the administrative team, along with the Prekindergarten teacher will review the information to determine which children qualify for the program.
 Children who would benefit most from enhanced programming are prioritized for enrollment.
 As part of our mandate, we are unable to accept children who do not meet the criteria into the Prekindergarten program.
 Selection criteria and procedures have been established by Regina Catholic Schools to ensure that children with the greatest needs are chosen and encouraged to attend.
 Attendance and family commitment are key components of the program.
 If attendance and/or family commitment are deemed to be an issue at any point in the year, a child may be removed from the program so that another child may have the opportunity to benefit from the learning.
 Because there is a high demand for the program, the available spaces are limited.